britive/access-broker-examples/IBMAS400/README.md

 ### For ACS (Primary)

 - IBM Access Client Solutions installed.
+- Download IBM ACS from IBM Fix Central.
-- ACS `system` command available in PATH.
+- Add `acslaunch_win-64.exe` and `system` command to your PATH.

 ### For SSH (Backup Options)

 - AS400 SSH service enabled.
 - Admin account has SSH access.
 - OpenSSH client installed.
+  - On Windows: `Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0`
+  - On Mac/Linux: Already installed by default.

 ---